How labeling works in AWS WAF

 AWS WAF adds the rule's labels to the request at the end of the rule's inspection of the request.
 Labeling is part of a rule's match activities, similar to the action.

 Labels don't persist with the web request after the web ACL evaluation ends.
 In order for other rules to match against a label that your rule adds, your rule action must not terminate the evaluation of the web request by the web ACL.
 The rule action must be set to Count, CAPTCHA, or Challenge.
 When the web ACL evaluation doesn't terminate, subsequent rules in the web ACL can run their label matching criteria against the request.
-For more information about rule actions, see Rule action.
+For more information about rule actions, see Using rule actions in AWS WAF.

 Once added, labels remain available on the request as long as AWS WAF is evaluating the request against the web ACL.
 Any rule in a web ACL can access labels that have been added by the rules that have already run in the same web ACL.
 This includes rules that are defined directly inside the web ACL and rules defined inside rule groups that are used in the web ACL.

-• You can't use a single rule, for example a logical AND statement, to run a geo match statement followed by a label match statement against the geographic labels.
-You must put the label match statement in a separate rule that runs after the rule that contains the geo match statement.
+statement, to run a geo match statement followed by a label match statement against the geographic labels.
+You must put the label match statement in a separate rule that runs after the rule that contains the geo match statement. -

-How to access label information outside of web ACL evaluation
+Access to label information outside of web ACL evaluation

 Labels don't persist with the web request after the web ACL evaluation ends, but AWS WAF records label information in the logs and in metrics.